lexandree/udacity-autonomous-car/project3/project3.md

 <tr>
 </table>

 One unrecognized image out of five (known classes!) gives an rough estimate of 80% accuracy, but it should be noted that I deliberately selected difficult images.

+For detailed EDA and training process inclusive confusion matrix see the [ipython file](Traffic_Sign_Classifier.ipynb)

 #### CNN Layout